Choshi Port & Hasaki Port

 Other options while visiting Choshi include:

-1) Visit Hasaki fishing port (on the north side of the Tone River/via Choshi Ohashi) for seabirds, seaducks, more gulls and Temminck's Cormorant.
+1) Visit Hasaki fishing port (on the north side of the Tone River/via Choshi Ohashi in Ibaraki Prefecture) for seabirds, seaducks, more gulls and Temminck's Cormorant.
 In bad weather look for divers/loons or Ancient Murrelet taking refuge inside on calmer water.

 2) At nearby Choshi Marina, in Shiomi-cho, the Choshi Ocean Institute offers mini-pelagics at certain times of the year.
 Although mostly for whales or dolphins, it is of course possible to see some seabirds as well.
 The whale-watching cruise goes up to 40 km out into the Pacific – certainly far enough to find albatrosses and probably petrels.
 The boat runsonly in calm weather and if a certain number of people have made a booking.